davefowler/llm-prompt-tag/README.md

 **Custom Array Formatting:**

-You can customize how arrays are formatted (default is two line seperation: '\n\n') by providing an `Array` formatter:
+You override the default array formatter (two line seperation: '\n\n') by providing a custom formatter in the makPrompt for the `Array` type:

 ```typescript
 const commaPrompt = makePrompt({